 Toyota makes a Tacoma to fit almost any work-related or recreational pursuit.
 The Tacoma line starts with a simple two-wheel-drive work truck loaded with nothing but quality, durability and reliability.
 The line tops out with fancy four-wheel-drive models that offer features comparable to a compact sedan.

-The four-cylinder StepSide is a more modest-looking, practical truck, ready to do some work; although the StepSide body features elegant external fenders, more shapely and less radical than most similar retro-truck designs.
+The four-cylinder StepSide is a more modest-looking, practical truck, ready to do some work, although the StepSide body features elegant rear fenders, more shapely and less radical than on most similar retro-truck designs.

-Drivers over six feet tall will find the regular cab a mite cramped for space.
-The Xtracab has a little more legroom (41.7 inches versus 42.8), plus room to recline the seat.
+Drivers over six feet tall will find the standard cab a mite cramped for space.
+The Xtracab has a little more legroom (42.8 inches versus 41.7), plus room to recline the seat.

-Xtracabs also get a 60/40 split front seat, comfortable for driver and passenger.
-The big bucket seats in the Xtracab Limited we test-drove felt too big for the cab, giving the space a cramped feeling.
-But they sure were comfortable.
-And that lumbar support in the driver's seat was a godsend on a long drive.
+Standard in Xtracabs is a 60/40 split bench front seat, comfortable for driver and passenger.
+The bucket seats in the Xtracab Limited we test-drove felt too big for the cab, giving the space a cramped feeling.
+But they sure were comfortable, and that lumbar support in the driver's seat was a godsend on a long drive.
 The cloth trim seems to be of good quality.
 In the extended rear cab area there's a little table that folds up to serve as either a cup holder or as a support for a child-restraint seat.

-Double Cabs are reasonably roomy in the back seats.
-There's lots of kneeroom and good headroom, but the upright seatback makes them most suitable for short trips.
+Double Cabs are reasonably roomy in the back-seat area.
+There's lots of knee room and good headroom, but the upright seatback makes the space most suitable for short trips.
 Getting in and out of the back seats is awkward because it requires swinging your feet around the B-pillar.

 Two four-cylinder engines are available.
-The base Tacoma 4x2 uses a 142-horsepower 2.4-liter four-cylinder engine, which compares well with competing four-cylinder models from Nissan, Ford and Mazda.
+The base Tacoma 4x2 uses a 142-horsepower 2.4-liter four-cylinder engine, which compares favorably with competing four-cylinder models from Nissan, Ford and Mazda.
 The Toyota 2.4-liter is economical to run, with an EPA-estimated city/highway mileage of 22/25 mpg when matched with a five-speed manual transmission.
 For 4X4 models, Toyota offers a 150-horsepower 2.7-liter inline-4 that rates 18/21 mpg in the EPA cycle.

 The V6 is available for 4x2 and 4x4 models.
-It delivers 190 horsepower at 4800 rpm, with 220 foot-pounds of torque at 3600 rpm.
-Even at that it's still reasonably economical with an EPA city/highway mileage rating of 18/22 on a 4x2 with a five-speed manual.
+It delivers 190 horsepower at 4800 rpm, with 220 pounds-feet of torque at 3600 rpm.
+Even at that it's still reasonably economical, with an EPA city/highway mileage rating of 18/22 for a 4x2 with a five-speed manual.

 The five-speed manual transmission shifts smoothly and makes the Tacoma more fun to drive.
 It makes accelerating into traffic a joy.

-Toyota's 3.4-liter V6 is also a good match for the optional four-speed electronically controlled transmission.
-This combination offers good acceleration performance for passing slow-moving semi trucks on two-lane stretches of highway.
+The optional four-speed electronically controlled automatic transmission is a good match for the 3.4-liter V6.
+This combination offers good acceleration for passing slow-moving semi trucks on two-lane stretches of highway.

 On dry pavement, the Tacoma 4X4 holds corners surprisingly well.
-With its high center of gravity you don't want to try anything too radical, but it really hangs on to the decreasing-radius turns on freeway on-ramps and in other moderate maneuvers.
+Given its high center of gravity you don't want to try anything too radical, but this truck really hangs on in decreasing-radius freeway ramps and in other moderate maneuvers.

 The 2WD S-Runner offers responsive handling.
 Cruising down your favorite twisty road with the S-Runner will never fail to brighten your day.
 Its 190-horsepower 3.4-liter V6 produces a deep-sounding (but not obnoxious) exhaust note.
 The sport-tuned suspension setup includes Tokico gas shock absorbers, increased-rate springs, and front and rear stabilizer bars.
 Ride height is reduced by one inch from the standard 4x2.
 Though a little jouncy when empty, the ride never felt harsh, and handling was superb.
 As long as the weather doesn't get too slippery, the S-Runner is as entertaining as anything we've recently driven.
 It is so much fun that we kept searching for reasons to go for a spin.

 You can't beat Toyota pickups for quality, durability and reliability.
-So look no farther if those benefits are at the top of your list.
+So look no further if those benefits are at the top of your list.
 Overall, the Tacoma is an impressive package.